Bergen-Belsen 1945: A Medical Student's Journal: Layout

 The book begins with a dedication "to all those who suffered in the Holocaust", followed by a foreword by Suzanne Bardgen, head of research of the Imperial War Museum, and a short acknowledgement by Amnesty International UK and the Rotary Foundation's PolioPlus campaign.
 It then has a brief biography of Michael Hargrave and historical context of the diseases found at the Bergen-Belsen concentration camp written by his son, the physician David B. Hargrave.
 David explains that by the time the students arrived at the camp, the British had already buried 10,000 inmates, leaving the task of managing those that had survived.
 His father, then age 21, was allocated to a hut, primarily to "sort the living from the dead and try to stop people dying ...
 He looked after mainly young women with typhus, diarrhoea, malnutrition.”

-The bulk of the book is Hargrave's journal, written while he was at Bergen-Belsen concentration camp as a volunteer medical student from Westminster Hospital Medical School, London.
+The bulk of the book is Hargrave's journal, written while he was at the Bergen-Belsen concentration camp as a volunteer medical student from Westminster Hospital Medical School, London.
 It was written for his mother to read, should he not survive the war, and dates from 28 April 1945, when he meets the British Red Cross and departs from an airfield near Cirencester, to 28 May 1945, when he arrives back to London and lands at Croydon Airport.
 There are 16 pages of contemporary photographs and newspaper cuttings, as well as a glossary, but no index.